Tuberous breasts

 Tuberous breasts (or tubular breasts) are a result of a congenital abnormality of the breasts which can occur in both men and women (also see Hypoplasia), one breast or both.
 During puberty breast development is stymied and the breasts fail to develop normally and fully.
 The exact cause of this is as yet unclear; however, a study in 2011 of the cells in the breasts of both males and females with tubular breasts suggested a genetic link in a disorder of collagen deposition.
-The condition is thought to affect one to five per cent of breast augmentation patients; however, the proportion of the general population affected is unknown as surgery is not always sought.
+The condition is thought to affect one to five percent of breast augmentation patients; however, the proportion of the general population affected is unknown as surgery is not always sought.

 Background

 The tuberous breast deformity was first described by Rees and Aston in 1976 following which a method of classifying the severity was developed.
 The surgical classifications refer to which areas of the breast are affected and is divided into three grades; mainly in the inferomedial quadrant (Grade I); in the two inferior quadrants (Grade II); or affecting the whole breast (Grade III).

 This condition is also known as constricted breasts, tubular breasts, or herniated areolar complexes.